We Have My Aunt Jayne’s Dumpling Noodles Every Year Around The Holidays.

-This dumpling noodle recipe is a family tradition, and was passed down from my Grandma Sisson who got it from my Great-Aunt Jayne Sisson.
-These tender noodles are reminiscent of simpler times – they are great either served simply in a rich broth, or in a heartier soup.
+This dumpling noodle recipe was passed down from my Grandma Sisson who got it from my Great-Aunt Jayne Sisson.
+These tender noodles are reminiscent of simpler times – they are great served simply in a rich broth, or in a heartier soup.
 We have this every single year, and I hope it will become your tradition as well.

 Aunt Jayne's Dumpling Noodles